 - Barbara Rentler, Ross Stores, Inc.

 It's not a surprise that women in leadership positions move companies forward financially.
-If you're convinced by the research, examine this list of women-run companies and run them through a thorough analysis.
-You might find some gems worth your investment dollars.
+If you're convinced by the research, examine this list of women-run companies, and run them through a thorough analysis.
+You might find some worth investing in.